staging-951d-madcitymultimedia/postman-docs/src/pages/docs/live-insights/live-insights-troubleshoot.md

 ## ECS memory issues troubleshooting

-The Live Collections Agent (LCA) needs additional memory to run, so if you have used most of the memory available on an instance, some changes may be necessary.
+The Live Collections Agent (LCA) needs at least 300 MB of memory to run. if you’ve used most memory available, you need to make adjustments.
+Consider specifying an upper limit.

 Because the agent requires at least 300 MB of memory to operate, consider setting an upper limit.